 In-Between

-To commemorate its 60th anniversary, the Hong Kong Museum of Art has invited local designer Choi Kim-hung to be the Lead Artist of its special exhibition.
-Kim-hung will explore the concept of ‘Art is Practice’ under the theme ‘In-Between’.
+To commemorate its 60th anniversary, the Hong Kong Museum of Art commissioned local designer Choi Kim-hung as the Lead Artist to conceive the special exhibition.

 Over again

-Hamlet explores creativity as an ongoing journey toward ‘utopia.’
+Hamlet explores creativity as an ongoing journey toward “utopia.”
 He believes that utopia is not a destination but a continuous process of creation and self-reflection.
 Through visual and typographic experiments, Hamlet examines how the actions of designers and makers influence his own work.
 His project, Over again, presented through street signs and an AR experience, reflects on how creative acts can inspire change and shape the world around us.

 Chan Chi-keung, Matthew

 Matthew explores the impact of life’s decisions and how they shape our identity.
 Through encounters with people from diverse backgrounds, he reflects on the courage required to embrace one’s choices.
-Matthew believes that the key is not in making the “right” decision but in listening to ourselves and owning our choices.
+Matthew believes that the key is not in making the “right” decision, but in listening to ourselves and owning our choices.
 His work invites viewers to reflect on their own decisions and the freedom that comes from accepting their outcomes, no matter the direction.

 Leung Tsz-fung, Benny